 - Availability of appropriate treatment options

-- Danger level to property
+- Danger level to the property

 Many states require that the individual show an outright capability to cause danger or harm to either themselves or other people before the measures of involuntary hospitalization are enacted.
 Involuntary hospitalization can occur by way of a police officer, family member, or friend who has witnessed the disturbing behavior of the individual.

-Benefits of a mental evaluation
+Benefits of a Mental Evaluation